 The medieval architecture of Erfurt will blow you away and you will get the chance to see the legendary Kramerbrucke, the bridge with the longest series of inhabited (timber) buildings in Europe.
 The bridge is 900 years old, survived both world wars, and is today the landmark of Erfurt.

 Germany has so many hiking trails, it’s no wonder some of them often get forgotten by travelers.
 One of these off-the-beaten-track trails is Neckarsteig.
 Note that this hike requires a decent level of stamina but even if you’re not fit, the cities in the region are connected through several rail lines that pass alongside the Neckar River.
 The trail starts in Heidelberg and ends 130 kilometers into the eastern part of the country.
 Just like the Rheinsteig, Neckarsteig has more stages that begin in a river town and incline into the woods.

 Regensburg is, in my opinion, home to the most beautiful old town in Germany.
 And when I say old, I mean really old.
 Located on the Danube River, this city was first mentioned during the Roman era 2,000 years ago.
 Regensburg’s timid location close to the Czech border allowed this city to remain practically untouched by all the wars fought on German territory throughout history and preserve its ancient identity.
-No wonder why the whole town is listed as a UNESCO world heritage site.
-I really wonder why Germany’s best preserved medieval town attracts as few visitors as it does…
+No wonder Regensburg is a UNESCO-listed city.
+I really wonder why Germany’s best-preserved medieval town attracts as few visitors as it does?

 Blaubeuren and Blautopf